-Press 3 to view the Diagnostic Values screens.
+Press 3 to view the Diagnostic Values screens. .
+Press Ack to return to the Raw Values Display screen.

-Press F4 to open the Zero valve (if your analyzer is equipped with optional calibration valves).
+Press 4 to open the Zero valve (if your analyzer is equipped with optional calibration valves and analyzer is set to Cal via Valves).
 Zero will be indicated above the range (at the bottom right of the screen).
 To return to the Measure mode, press F4 again.
 Meas will be indicated above the range on the screen.

-Press to open the Span valve (if your analyzer is equipped with optional calibration valves).
+Press to open the Span valve (if your analyzer is equipped with optional calibration valves and analyzer is set to Cal via Valves).
 Span will be indicated above the range (at the bottom right of the screen).
 To return to the Measure mode, press F4 again.
 Meas will be indicated above the range on the screen.

 To change ranges, use the Up/Down arrows .
 The current range is shown in the bottom-right corner.
-Example: R1: 3.000.
+Example: R3: 500.

-If the analyzer's AutoRange function is turned On, the operator will not be able to manually change ranges until AutoRange is turned Off.
-When AutoRange is turned On, it is indicated with an A before the range: Example: AR1: 3.000.
+If the analyzer's AutoRange function is turned on, the operator will not be able to manually change ranges until AutoRange is turned Off.
+When AutoRange is turned On, it is indicated with an A before the range: Example: AR3: 500.